-The Executive Management Bonus Plan award granted to the Chief Executive Officer, Mr. Bradley, called for him to meet as many as possible of seven separate operational and financial objectives within the year 2022.
+The Executive Management Bonus Plan award granted to the Chief Executive Officer, Mr. Bradley, called for him to meet as many as possible of seven separate operational and financial objectives within the year 2023.
 The Compensation Committee assigned to each of those objectives a value as a percentage of base salary.
-The objectives and their weightings were as follows: to meet or exceed the Company's quarterly budgeted earnings (25% each quarter, total of 100%), to execute four rated securitization transactions (25% each, 100% total), to increase the Company's annual originations of receivables to each of four targets (100% in the aggregate, creditable in increments of 25% for reaching aggregate amounts of \$1.1 billion, \$1.15 billion, \$1.20 billion, and \$1.25 billion), to originate \$50 million each of non-prime and deep independent dealer paper (100% in the aggregate, creditable in increments of 50% for each of the origination targets), to maintain the annualized delinquency rate or lower by one percent (25% if the rate is maintained or 50% if the rate is lowered by one percent), to maintain the annualized loss rate or lower by one percent (25% if the rate is maintained or 50% if the rate is lowered by one percent), and to cause CPS Common Stock to trade in excess of each of four targets (100% in the aggregate, creditable in increments of 25% for reaching prices of \$12.00, \$13.00, \$14.00, and \$15.00 per share).
+The objectives and their weightings were as follows: (I) to meet or exceed the Company's quarterly budget (25% each quarter, total of 100%), (II) to execute four rated securitization transactions (25% each, 100% total), (III) to increase the Company's annual originations of receivables to each of four targets (100% in the aggregate, creditable pro rata for reaching target amounts of \$1.2 billion, \$1.3 billion, \$1.4 billion, and \$1.5 billion), (IV) to decrease core operating expenses by up to 1% (up to 100%, creditable pro rata for the portion of the 1% achieved), (V) to maintain the annualized delinquency rate or lower by one percent (25% if the rate is maintained or 50% if the rate is lowered by one percent), (VI) to maintain the annualized loss rate or lower by one percent (25% if the rate is maintained or 50% if the rate is lowered by one percent), (VII) and to cause CPS Common Stock to trade in excess of each of four targets (100% in the aggregate, creditable in increments of 25% for reaching prices of \$12.00, \$13.00, \$14.00, and \$15.00 per share).

-The total of the seven weightings is 600%; accordingly, the target and maximum possible value to that officer of the award was 600% of his base salary for 2022.
+The total of the seven weightings is 600%; accordingly, the target and maximum possible value to that officer of the award was 600% of his base salary for 2023

-In a series of meetings, the Compensation Committee evaluated the Chief Executive Officer's performance in comparison to the goals.
-The Compensation Committee determined that the budget objective was met in three of the four quarters of 2022, and credited the Chief Executive Officer with three quarters of the maximum value, or 75%.
+The Compensation Committee evaluated the Chief Executive Officer's performance in comparison to the goals.
+The Compensation Committee determined that the budget objective was met in each of the four quarters of 2023, and credited the Chief Executive Officer with the maximum value, or 100%.

 The Compensation Committee noted that the Company had executed four rated securitizations during the year representing the full creditable performance of 100%.
-It determined that our originations volume exceeded \$1.85 billion for the year, representing creditable performance in the full amount of 100%.
+It determined that our originations volume exceeded \$1.357 billion for the year, for which the Compensation Committee awarded 62%.

-The Compensation Committee noted that the Company exceeded the origination targets for non-prime and deep independent dealer paper and credited the chief executive with the full 100% designated for that objective.
-The Compensation Committee also determined that the annualized delinquency rates were not maintained or lowered and found no credit was earned in that respect.
-The Compensation Committee found that the annualized loss rate was lowered by less than one percent and credited the Chief Executive Officer 25%.
+The Compensation Committee noted that the Company decreased core operating expenses by 0.4% representing a creditable performance of 40% for that objective.

+The Compensation Committee determined that the annualized delinquency rates were not maintained or lowered and found no credit was earned in that respect.
+The Compensation Committee also found that the annualized loss rate was not maintained or lowered and found no credit was earned for that objective.
 The Compensation Committee noted that the stock price objective was not met with respect to any of the four targets and found no credit was earned in that respect.

-The aggregate valuation of all creditable performance for the Chief Executive Officer was thus 400%, which would imply a bonus payment under our Executive Management Bonus Plan of \$3,980,000.
-The Committee determined that the Company's record earnings for 2022 made it reasonable to refrain from a discretionary reduction in computed earned bonus, and approved payments to the chief executive of a cash bonus in the full implied amount.
+The aggregate valuation of all creditable performance for the Chief Executive Officer was thus 302%, which would imply a bonus payment under our Executive Management Bonus Plan of \$3,005,0000.
+The Committee approved payments to the chief executive of a cash bonus in the full implied amount.